shivampaw/UltimateCRM/readme.md

 * Admins can create and manage clients
 * Admins can create invoices and projects for clients
 * Clients can view and pay invoice through Stripe integration
-* Emails sent when a new admin or client account is created, a client invoice or project is created and a client invoice is paid.
+* Emails sent when a new admin or client account is created, a client invoice or project is created and a client invoice is paid or becomes overdue.

 **If you have any feature requests then just [open an issue](https://github.com/shivampaw/UltimateCRM/issues/new) and let us know!**